Abhilashpr1997/Sentiment-Analysis-using-CNN-LSTM/README.md

-Sentiment Analysis using CNN-LSTM

-This project implements a Sentiment Analysis model using a combination of Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) networks.
-This hybrid model is designed to analyze text data and classify the sentiment as positive, negative, or neutral.

-Table of Contents
-Overview
-Model Architecture
-Dataset
-Project Structure
-Contributing
-# Overview
-The CNN-LSTM model is a powerful combination that captures both local patterns within word embeddings (using CNN) and sequential dependencies in text (using LSTM).
-This makes the model suitable for applications that require nuanced sentiment classification.

-# Model Architecture
-Embedding Layer: Transforms words into dense vector representations.
-CNN Layer: Detects local feature patterns (e.g., n-grams) in the embeddings.
-LSTM Layer: Captures the temporal dependencies in the sequence.
-Fully Connected Layers: Processes the combined output for the final classification.

-Why CNN-LSTM?
-CNN is effective at extracting key phrases or n-grams that carry sentiment.
-LSTM is well-suited for capturing contextual sentiment patterns in sequences.
-# Dataset
-This project requires a dataset for training and evaluation, structured as follows:

-Text: The sentence or document to be analyzed.
-Label: Sentiment label, typically encoded as:
-0: Negative
-1: Neutral
-2: Positive

-# Installation
-Prerequisites
-Ensure you have Python 3.x and the necessary packages installed.

-# Install dependencies
-This project requires the following Python libraries:

-TensorFlow/Keras
-numpy
-pandas
-scikit-learn
-matplotlib (for visualizations)

-# Results
-After training, the model achieves the following performance on the test set:

-Contributing
-Contributions are welcome!
-Please feel free to submit a pull request.
+# Project Title: Sentiment Analysis with CNN-LSTM

+Description:
+This repository contains a sentiment analysis model built using a Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) network.
+The model is trained on a dataset from Kaggle and is capable of classifying text as positive, negative, or neutral.

+Dataset:
+The dataset used for this project is sourced from Kaggle.
+It consists of text data and corresponding sentiment labels.

+Data Preprocessing:

+Data Cleaning: Removed noise, such as HTML tags, special characters, and extra whitespace.
+Tokenization: Split text into individual words.
+Padding: Ensured sequences have a fixed length for model input.
+Word Embedding: Converted words into numerical representations using a pre-trained word embedding model (GloVe).
+Model Architecture:
+The model architecture consists of the following layers:

+Embedding Layer: Maps words to dense vectors.
+Convolutional Layer: Extracts local features from the sequence.
+Max Pooling Layer: Reduces dimensionality and captures the most important features.
+LSTM Layer: Captures long-range dependencies in the text.
+Dense Layer: Performs classification.
+Model Training:

+Hyperparameter Tuning: Experiment with different hyperparameters to optimize performance.
+Training: Train the model on the preprocessed dataset using an appropriate loss function  and optimizer (e.g., Adam).
+Model Evaluation:

+Evaluation Metrics: Calculate accuracy, precision, recall, and F1-score to assess the model's performance.
+Confusion Matrix: Visualize the model's predictions and true labels to understand its strengths and weaknesses.
+Real-world Application:
+The trained model can be used for various real-world applications, including:

+Product Reviews Analysis: Analyze customer reviews to identify product strengths and weaknesses.
+Social Media Sentiment Analysis: Monitor public opinion on brands or products.
+Customer Feedback Analysis: Understand customer feedback to improve products and services.